gladysbabs/Prediction-of-Product-Sales/README.md

 The stakeholders need a predictive model to determine and improve future Item_Outlet_Sales (y variable) basing on the provided data about the various features (X variables).

 ### Data
-The Data provided includes a csv file with the statistical data, and a descriptive data dictionary of all the features and the target variable.
+The Data provided includes a csv file with the statistical data: and a descriptive data dictionary of all the features and the target variable.

 ## Methods
  - Data Cleaning: There had to be data cleaning performed on this provided data which steps included: Looking for and addressing Missing values, checking for and addressing inconsistencies in the data, as well as addressing any duplicates within the given data.